Cruise missile: History

-Immediately after the war, the United States Air Force had 21 different guided missile projects, including would-be cruise missiles.
-All but four were cancelled by 1948: the Air Materiel Command Banshee, the SM-62 Snark, the SM-64 Navaho, and the MGM-1 Matador.
-The Banshee design was similar to Operation Aphrodite; like Aphrodite, it failed, and was cancelled in April 1949.
+Immediately after World War II, the United States Air Force had 21 different guided missile projects, including proposed cruise missiles.
+By 1948, all but four of these projects had been canceled: the Air Materiel Command Banshee, the SM-62 Snark, the SM-64 Navaho, and the MGM-1 Matador.
+The Banshee design was similar to Operation Aphrodite; like Aphrodite, it failed, and was canceled in April 1949.
 Concurrently, the US Navy's Operation Bumblebee, was conducted at Topsail Island, North Carolina, from c.
 1 June 1946, to 28 July 1948.
 Bumblebee produced proof-of-concept technologies that influenced the US military's other missile projects.

-During the Cold War, both the United States and the Soviet Union experimented further with the concept, deploying early cruise missiles from land, submarines and aircraft.
-The main outcome of the United States Navy submarine missile project was the SSM-N-8 Regulus missile, based upon the V-1.
+During the Cold War, both the United States and the Soviet Union experimented further with the concept, of deploying early cruise missiles from land, submarines, and aircraft.
+The main outcome of the United States Navy submarine missile project was the SSM-N-8 Regulus missile, based upon the V-1 but powered by an Allison J33 jet engine.
+The Regulus entered service but was phased out with the advent of submarine launched ballistic missiles that did not require the submarine to surface in order to launch the missile and guide it to its target.

 The United States Air Force's first operational surface-to-surface missile was the winged, mobile, nuclear-capable MGM-1 Matador, also similar in concept to the V-1.
 Deployment overseas began in 1954, first to West Germany and later to the Republic of China and South Korea.
 On 7 November 1956, the U.S. Air Force deployed Matador units in West Germany, whose missiles were capable of striking targets in the Warsaw Pact, from their fixed day-to-day sites to unannounced dispersed launch locations.
 This alert was in response to the crisis posed by the Soviet attack on Hungary which suppressed the Hungarian Revolution of 1956.